boochnoi/ditrict123/wp-content/plugins/icegram/readme.txt

 5. Target your Icegram message using these display rules

 == Upgrade Notice ==
+= 1.10.8 =
+compatibility with Contact Form 7(v4.8)

+= 1.10.7 =
+Added more templates in Gallery

+= 1.10.6 =
+Search bar, filters added to Icegram's Gallery

 = 1.10.5 =
 Improvements in Call To Actions